 The front element of the lens does not turn or extend, which is very good to see.

-Its hands quite smooth and evenly, and the focus path is very long indeed, which means that manual focusing and macro work are quite precise.
+Its hands are pretty smooth and evenly, and the focus path is very long indeed, which means that manual focusing and macro work are pretty precise.

-All in all, the lenses quite cheap and functional, and it works okay.
+All in all, the lenses are pretty cheap and functional, and it works okay.

-F2 is a very wider maximum aperture, and it’s actually very impressive straight from the lenses, very sharp in the middle of the image right through into the corners.
-What a great performance.
+F2 is a very wider maximum aperture, and it’s very impressive straight from the lenses, very sharp in the middle of the image right through into the corners.

 The only problem is some quite prominent chromatic aberration on contrasting edges.